-The Company's laboratory is subject to federal, state, and local regulations relating to the handling and disposal of regulated medical waste, hazardous waste, and biohazardous waste, including chemical, biological agents and compounds, and human tissue.
-The Company uses outside vendors who are contractually obligated to comply with applicable laws and regulations to dispose of such waste.
+Our laboratory is subject to federal, state, and local regulations relating to the handling and disposal of regulated medical waste, hazardous waste, and biohazardous waste, including chemical, biological agents and compounds, and human tissue.
+We use outside vendors who are contractually obligated to comply with applicable laws and regulations to dispose of such waste.
 These vendors are licensed or otherwise qualified to handle and dispose of such waste.